Tay-j/Beast2.7-Dev-IntelliJ/README.md

 Set the classpath to `-cp MyPackage`.

-Add the following snippet to program arguments in debug: `examples/F84.xml -version_file version.xml`
+Add the following snippet to program arguments in debug: `-version_file version.xml examples/F84.xml`

 ## TreeStat